IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 end
 ~~~

-The reference window reduction when congestion due to L4S marking or increased delay is detected is constrained by a number of factors:
+The reference window reduction, when congestion is detected due to L4S marking or increased delay, is constrained by a number of factors:

 * For cases that the target rate is lower than the acknowledged bitrate, it is likely that the target bitrate is already reduced because of an increased RTT.
 A further (large) decrease of the reference window would then only lead to an unnecessary undershoot.